YejiP/yejip.github.io/algo/_posts/2021-04-21-LeetcodeStr3.md

         }
         char[] array = s.toCharArray();
         int[] ascci = new int[128];
+        //Initializing all values with -1.
         for(int i=0; i<ascci.length; i++) {
             ascci[i] = -1;
         }
         int startIndex = 0;
         int max = 0;

-        for(int i = 0; i < array.length; i++) {
+        //array contains all characters from given string. for(int i = 0; i < array.length; i++) {
+            /*array[i] is a character, but it will typecast to ascci code number. ascci[] returns -1 or previous index of the character if it exists.*/

-            int prevIndex = ascci[array[i]];
+            //if prevIndex is -1, meaning that it never showed up before. int prevIndex = ascci[array[i]];
             ascci[array[i]] = i;

+            //if(prevIndex >= startIndex)==true, meaning it is repeated character.
             if(prevIndex >= startIndex) {
-                startIndex = prevIndex + 1;
+                //start again from the next character of repeated character. startIndex = prevIndex + 1;
             }

-            if(i + 1 - startIndex > max) {
+            //if new substring is longer than max, replace max length. if(i + 1 - startIndex > max) {
                 max = i + 1 - startIndex;
             }
-            if(array.length - startIndex <= max) {
+            //if max is longer than what it is left in array, then return and end. if(array.length - startIndex <= max) {
                 return max;
             }